Handling Realistic Label Noise in BERT Text Classification: Experiments and Results

 \subsection{Pseudo-real-world label noise}

 Table \ref{tab:summ2} shows the results on datasets containing pseudo-real-world label noise, TweetNLP, and SNLI, with three levels: $10\%$, $20\%$, and $30\%$.
 In these datasets, we observe that performance drops significantly with increased noise levels in TweetNLP, but only small drops in performance are observed in SNLI.
 We hypothesize that this potentially reflects the inherent difficulty in the natural language inference task, and the gold labels may already be ambiguous even before applying the noising scheme.
+Table \ref{table:noise} shows samples from both SNLI and TweetNLP datasets before and after injecting noisy labels.
+In many cases, particularly in SNLI, the given example is rather ambiguous and both labels can be suitable.
+These are also cases where there are high inter-annotator disagreements.

-Another interesting observation is that the accuracy is higher with 30\% noise compared with 20\% noise, although the difference is not that large compared with the 10\% noise level \footnote{We do not have an explanation for this, but it is likely due to randomness.
-The noising scheme was only applied once and fixed in these experiments.
-Ideally, the noising should be redone for each experimental run to aggregate the effects of randomness.}.
-In terms of noise handling techniques, we observe that all approaches generally do not produce gains in performance compared to vanilla BERT.
+In terms of noise handling techniques, we observe that all approaches generally do not produce large gains in performance compared to vanilla BERT.
 Furthermore, many approaches result in slightly worse performance compared to the baseline.
 Boosting seems like the most robust technique, as it maintains baseline performance at least, while also being effective against feature-dependent label noise.
 Noise cleaning in this category obtained mixed results.
-We surmise that this type of artificial noise is more challenging as it's based on actual human errors, and may even reflect intrinsic ambiguities in the labels, which make it harder to detect through automatic approaches.
+Surprisingly, CETA does not excel over other methods in this particular category.
+Although it was specifically designed to address feature-dependent label noise, its performance is somewhat inferior to the vanilla BERT baseline when dealing with realistic label noise.
+We surmise that this type of artificial noise is more challenging as it's based on actual human errors, and may even reflect intrinsic ambiguities in the task, which makes it harder to detect through automatic approaches.